Safeguard the Nation and protect the environment with expert engineering and water resource solutions.

-- Planning, designing, building and operating water resources and other civil works projects (Navigation, Flood Risk Reduction, Environmental Protection, Disaster Response, etc.)
+- Planning, designing, building and operating water resources and other civil works projects (Navigation, Flood Risk Management, Ecosystem Restoration, Disaster Response, etc.)

-• Providing design and construction management support for other Defense and federal agencies (Interagency and International Services)
+- Providing design and construction management support for other federal agencies (Interagency and International Services)